Database Explorer

 keyword.

-For example, let's say we want to find books translated by a specific translator:
+Let's say we want to find books translated by a specific translator:

 // Finds books translated by a translator named 'David'